x86h4ck3r/Universal_Crypter/README.md

 - [Visual Studio 2022 ](https://tailwindcss.com/](https://visualstudio.microsoft.com/)): for Debug/Release ( In the case of purchasing the source code version. )

+#This tool is  a scam. the guy scammed me yesterday.. do not purchase.
+I REPEAT DO NOT BUY!!#

 ## 🧲 Encryption Support
+#This tool is  a scam. the guy scammed me yesterday.. do not purchase.
+I REPEAT DO NOT BUY!!##This tool is  a scam. the guy scammed me yesterday.. do not purchase.
+I REPEAT DO NOT BUY!!#
 - [AES-256](https://gkaccess.com/support/information-technology-wiki/aes-256-encryption/)
 - [XOR](https://www.101computing.net/xor-encryption-algorithm/)
 - [RSA](https://www.techtarget.com/searchsecurity/definition/RSA#:~:text=RSA%20is%20a%20type%20of,is%20used%20to%20decrypt%20it.)